GhostWriters/DockSTARTer/docs/apps/synclounge.md

 1. Create a file called `servers.json` in your SyncLounge folder and [populate it with servers](http://docs.synclounge.tv/self-hosted/settings/#customize-the-entire-list).

-    Note: Your servers.json file should NOT include `"servers": `.
-Only `[]` and the server objects inside.
+    Note: Your servers.json file should NOT include `"servers":` prefix (that is for the settings file which isn't used here).
+Only `[]` and the server objects inside should be included.

 1. Add or update your overrides file to include the example below
 1. Restart your SyncLounge container: `docker restart synclounge`